 - No late fee for your first late payment

 J.D.
-Power ranked Discover No. 1 in its 2019 Credit Card Satisfaction Study, which compared credit card issuers using various customer service metrics and responses from more than 24,000 credit card customers nationwide.
-Discover received 842 out of a possible 1,000 points in this study.
-The industry average was 806.
+Power ranked Discover No. 1 in its 2019 Credit Card Satisfaction Study, which relied on responses from more than 24,000 credit card customers nationwide.
+Discover promises access to U.S.-based customer service representatives 24/7 and provides a free FICO score.

 Discover lets you activate free social security and credit alerts.
-They also offer their Freeze it® program which lets you freeze your credit card when you want to prevent new purchases, balance transfers, or cash advances from going through.
+The company’s Freeze it program gives you the ability to freeze your credit card when you want to prevent new activity for any reason.

 While the balance transfer fee on this card is only 3% for the first few months, it jumps up to 5% for balances transferred after the introductory period ends.
 Notably, there is no foreign transaction fee.